Technion-Kishony-lab/quibbler/tests/lab_extension/README.md

 need to click the downloaded archive to unzip it.

 #### 2. Place the chromedriver in your path
-After downloading and unzipping chromedriver, go to your terminal and run `echo $PATH`.
+After downloading and unzipping chromedriver, go to your terminal and run `echo $PATH` (or `path` on Windows).
-This will show you a set of locations seperated by a colon where executable files are expected to be found.
+This will show you a set of locations separated by a colon where executable files are expected to be found.
-You need to place your downloaded chromedriver in one of them.
-If `/usr/local/bin` is in your PATH, we recommend placing it there.
+You need to place your downloaded chromedriver in one of them (if `/usr/local/bin` is in your PATH, we recommend placing it there).

-To place it in this location, run
+For example, to place it in the /usr/local/bin folder, run

    `mv ~/Downloads/chromedriver /usr/local/bin/`